 “I honestly thought when I started, I thought I would be lucky if I got maybe a couple boxes of supplies.
 I didn’t even expect to fill the back of my truck up.
 And it’s a Tundra so it’s pretty big.
 I filled the entire back of it up, and after I did that I was like ‘Hey guys, help me out.
 Let’s fill a second truck,'” said Clymer.

-Clymer has gotten support from the Cajun Navy and the group “Got Sole”, who helps gives shoes to children in need.
+Clymer has gotten support from local hockey team, the Wilmington Icehawks, the Cajun Navy and the group “Got Sole”, who helps gives shoes to children in need.